 - Contacted Doug Wolff, Partner Technology Manager at Epic Games, registering my interest in contract opportunities and potentially acquiring developer hardware through their partnership program.

 - Compiled and analysed a list of companies, how they’re using VR and the benefit to them of doing so.

-- Explored a potential pivot using lean and agile thinking and the business model canvas, with a view to provide in store sales support to retailers who are selling VR equipment to consumers.
+- Explored a potential pivot using lean and agile thinking and the business model canvas, with a view to providing in-store sales support to retailers who are selling VR equipment to consumers.

-- Gained a prospective client in my former employer, Grainger Games, who are interested in letting a trail run be conducted in one of their flagship stores.
+- Gained a prospective client in my former employer, Grainger Games, who are interested in letting a trial run be conducted in one of their flagship stores.